 Laika gaitā (Over the Course of Time).
 2017: Clarinet quartet.
 Three movements.
 Commissioned by clarinet quartet “Quattro Differente”, and premiered by them in November 2017.

 Ciao, Bella!
-(2009, solo piano) Premiered at Walter Hall, University of Toronto in May 2009.
+(Hi, Beautiful!)
+2009, solo piano.
+Premiered at Walter Hall, University of Toronto in May 2009.
 Released on the CD “Roma” in 2010, and played on CBC Regional Radio.

 The Gift.
 (2007, SATB choir with piano) Commissioned by The Jarvis C. I. Reunion Choir and premiered by them in May 2007.

 Spirit of Canada: 3 Canadian Folksongs for 10 pianos.
-(2004, 10 pianos in a monster concert setting) Commissioned by the Toyich International Projects Monster Concert.
-Premiered at Nathan Phillips Square Toronto, June 2004 with William Shookoff conducting.
+2004: 10 pianos in a monster concert setting.
+Commissioned by The Toyich International Projects Monster Concert.